How can I use a static or Elastic IP address for an Amazon ECS task on Fargate?

 Note: Load balancers distribute traffic between targets within the target group.
-When a target group is associated with an Amazon ECS service, then Amazon ECS automatically registers and deregisters containers with the target group.
-Because Amazon ECS handles target registration, you don't add targets to your target group.
+When a target group is associated with an Amazon ECS service, Amazon ECS automatically registers and deregisters containers with the target group.
+Because Amazon ECS handles target registration, you don't need to add targets to your target group.

 Create an Amazon ECS service

 Create an Amazon ECS service.
 Be sure to specify the target group in the service definition when you create your service.